 "Everyone's tolerance is different, so it's good to test out your personal digestion threshold of FODMAP foods with a dietitian," Finkel says.
 "You may be surprised [to find] you tolerate a certain food just fine even though it's higher in FODMAPs."

 "Upper GI gas, which includes burping excessively, can be related to SIBO and upper GI bacterial fermentation, but more often it's just air bubbles," Finkel says.

-"Breathing patterns and even the way you take in air when you eat and talk can have a huge impact.
-Eating slowly, chewing well and working on calm, deep breathing throughout your day can be a huge help for this.
-There are many physical therapists, particularly pelvic floor therapists, who assist with breath work to see if you are using your diaphragm and abdominal muscles correctly for breathing."
+"Breathing patterns and the way you take in air when you eat and talk can have a huge impact.
+Eating slowly, chewing well and working on calm, deep breathing throughout your day can help," she says.
+"There are many physical therapists, particularly pelvic floor therapists, who assist with breath work to see if you are using your diaphragm and abdominal muscles correctly for breathing."